 - Funding amount: \$2,000,000,000. - Funding mechanism: Grants. - Eligible recipients: Recipients should be manufacturing for eligible vehicle types.
 Includes small businesses, businesses (other than small businesses), and/or individuals.
 Tribes not eligible. - Eligible uses: Domestic production of efficient hybrid, plug-in electric hybrid, plug-in electric drive, and hydrogen fuel cell electric vehicles or components for these vehicles. - Cost share requirement: 50%. - Period of availability: Until September 30, 2031. - For more information: Overview of Domestic Manufacturing Conversion Grants HERE.
-Application expected to open up in Q2 2023.
-Request for Information open through May 9, 2023

 Section 30001.
-Defense Production Act for Heat Pumps and Energy Technologies (\$250M) -
+Enhanced Use of the Defense Production Act of 1950 (\$500M)